Canary Mission: 2025

 Various foreign students with Canary Mission profiles have been arrested under the Trump administration in March 2025, including Mahmoud Khalil of Columbia University and Rümeysa Öztürk of Tufts. Öztürk's name and photo were posted to Canary Mission shortly after her only known pro-Palestine activism, co-writing an op-ed in the student newspaper that criticized the administration's handling of student demands such as acknowledgement of Palestinian genocide and divestment from Israel companies.
 A Canary Mission's profile of Mapheze Saleh may have influenced the arrest of her husband, Georgetown University graduate student Badar Khan Suri.
 According to a lawyer for Suri, he had no criminal record and was arrested because his father-in-law was documented as a former adviser to a Hamas leader.

 In July 2025, testimony by a senior official with ICE's Homeland Security Investigations in federal court confirmed that a Department of Homeland Security team created a target list of anti-Israeli student protestors that was largely based on the Canary Mission lists.
-Analysts would then do further research and pass on some cases to the Department of State.

-In addition, a lawsuit was filed by a group of Israeli citizens in March 2025 in New York against Nerdeen Kiswani as the head of Within Our Lifetime, Maryam Alwan as the representative for Students for Justice in Palestine at Columbia University, Cameron Jones as the representative of Jewish Voice for Peace at Columbia-Barnard, and Mahmoud Khalil as the representative of Columbia University Apartheid Divest, known as CUAD.
+A lawsuit was filed by a group of Israeli citizens in March 2025 in New York against individuals it described as leaders of organizations including Within Our Lifetime, Students for Justice in Palestine at Columbia University, Jewish Voice for Peace at Columbia-Barnard, and Columbia University Apartheid Divest.
 The suit alleged that the defendants were guilty of "aiding and abetting Hamas' continuing acts of international terrorism."
 Canary Mission profiles and reports were used as evidence in the lawsuit.

+2026

+In mid-March 2026, the Council on American–Islamic Relations' Chicago chapter filed a class-action lawsuit on behalf of six plaintiffs against Canary Mission and StopAntisemitism, alleging systematic doxxing and harassment.

+In late-April 2026, Drop Site News identified five American individuals who had emigrated to Israel as Megamot Shalom employees who worked as content writers, editors and consultants for Canary Mission, based on data extracted from unlisted websites that Canary Mission had used for its doxxing operations.
+These individuals were identified through a review of Megamot Shalom's business filings with the Israeli government between 2016 and 2024.

+In July 2026, Canary Mission was named along with Betar US and The Heritage Foundation as well as top officials in the Trump administration in a lawsuit filed by Mahmoud Khalil, who negotiated with representatives of Columbia University on behalf of the Gaza Solidarity Encampment and was subsequently detained for 104 days by US Immigration and Customs Enforcement (ICE) as the Trump administration attempted to deport him.
+The lawsuit, which cites Project Esther and alleges that the private companies conspired with the Trump administration to deny Palestine liberation advocates their constitutional rights, was filed under the Ku Klux Klan Act of 1871.